 - One drive displays where your local folder will be located.
 Click Next.

 - OneDrive displays the current content of your cloud storage.
-By default, everything stored in the cloud is synched to your local hard drive.
-Remember that your cloud storage allotment is 5TB and you may or may not want everything to sync.
+By default, everything stored in the cloud is synced to your local hard drive.
 Select which folders and files you'd like to sync locally.
 Click Next.

 - The following screens depict the initial OneDrive orientation wizard.
 Click Next to sequence through them.